Savory Broccoli Frittata with Shiitake Mushrooms

 - Preheat the oven to 400°F with a rack in the center.
 In a 12-inch frying pan, heat the oil over medium-high heat.
 Add the onion along with a sprinkle of salt and cook, stirring occasionally, until softened, about 5 minutes.
 Add the shiitakes and cook until lightly browned and reduced in volume, about 5 minutes more.
 Add the capers and broccoli and cook until warmed through.

-- Beat the eggs in a bowl and pour evenly over the vegetables in the frying pan.
+- Beat the eggs and cream in a bowl and pour evenly over the vegetables in the frying pan.
 Sprinkle with the cheese.

 - Transfer to oven and bake until set, about 15 minutes.
 Cut into wedges and serve warm or at room temperature.